While there are numerous advantages to running a mobile vet business (check them out here ?), there are also, cons.

 In a mobile clinic, you cannot have the personnel that you would have in a regular veterinary practice, therefore you won’t have a receptionist taking phone calls for you.

-The solution: regarding this particular issue, you can solve most of the situations just by using a veterinary software like Digitail that allows you to receive online appointments.
+The solution: regarding this particular issue, you can solve most of the situations just by using a veterinary software like Digitail which allows you to receive online appointments.

 ⭕️ Longer hours